openzipkin/zipkin-finagle/README.md

 Flag | Default | Description
 --- | --- | ---
-zipkin.http.host | localhost:9411 | Zipkin server listening on http; also used as the Host header
+zipkin.http.host | localhost:9411 | Zipkin server listening on http; also used as the Host header zipkin.http.compressionEnabled | true | True implies that spans will be gzipped before transport

 Ex.
 Here's how to configure the Zipkin server with a system property:
 ```bash